 - Request that a member of our team calls you back by submitting this form.

 - Or use our live chat feature to discuss your claim with an online advisor.

 We operate our claims line 24-hours a day, 7-days a week, to allow you to begin your claim when it suits you.
 An advisor will begin by reviewing your claim along with any supporting evidence.
 They’ll provide free legal advice and, where there’s a chance of success, will refer you to one of our specialist personal injury solicitors.
-Remember, any claim they agree to take on will be handled on a No Win No Fee basis.
+Remember, any claim they agree to take on for a criminal injuries compensation maximum payout will be handled on a No Win No Fee basis.